romanboehm/romanboehm.github.io/content/til/vs-code-devcontainer-ssh.md

 The latter means it will also unlock your key automatically once you successfully logged in your operating system user.

 Unfortunately, this command does not persist accross reboots.
-So, secondly, help the SSH Agent by adding the following line to your \.(zsh|bash|...)rc file:
+So, secondly, we need to help the SSH Agent by adding the following line to your `.zshrc` or `.bashrc` or whatever-is-doing-bootstrapping file:

 ```shell
 ssh-add --apple-load-keychain &> /dev/null